dib-lab/2015-khmer-wok3-counting/2015-wok-counting.rst

 `explore-isoforms-assembled.py
 <https://github.com/dib-lab/2015-khmer-wok3-counting/blob/master/explore-isoforms-assembled.py>`__,
-which correctly picks out the exon boundaries from three simulated transcripts.
+which correctly picks out the exon boundaries from three simulated transcripts (try running it on 'simple-mrna.fa').

 Other thoughts
 ~~~~~~~~~~~~~~

-* all of this can be used directly on metagenomes as well, for
+* these counting approaches can be used directly on metagenomes as
-  straight abundance counting as well as analysis of strain variation.
+  well, for straight abundance counting as well as analysis of strain
+  variation.
 This is of great interest to our lab.

 * calculating differential expression on an *exonic* level, or at exon-exon
   junctions, is also an interesting direction.